qlik-oss/core-website/docs/documentation/services/qix-engine/logging.md

 ## Log Format

-In addition to the required fields in the _Qlik Core Service Contract_, the QIX Engine also has a few log fields that are common to all log types:
+In addition to the required fields in the [Logging](../../conventions/logging.md) conventions, the QIX Engine also has a few log fields that are common to all log types:

 | Field | Description |
 | ----- | ----------- |